Selecting the Right Round Chimney Cap for Round Flues:

 The drawing at the left shows a double wall air cooled flue.
 The flue has an air jacket outside of it.
 The flue is cooled by air circulating between the two walls.
 For this reason, you’ll need a round chimney cap made expressly for a double wall air cooled flue.
 The chimney caps below are all designed to let cooling air circulate properly in the air jacket.
 Choices include:

-- The Weathershield for double and triple wall air cooled flues (unless you have smoke coming out of your fireplace.)
+- The Weathershield chimney caps for double and triple wall air cooled flues (unless you have smoke coming out of your fireplace.)

-- The Vacu-Stack for air cooled chimneys if your fireplace smokes on windy days, but not on calm days.
+- The Vacu-Stack round chimney cap for air cooled flues if your fireplace smokes on windy days, but not on calm days.

 - The ENERVEX (formerly Exhausto) chimney fan with an air cooled adaptor.
 The Enervex fan solves smoky fireplace problems of all kinds, even if your chimney is incorrectly designed and constructed.